MEGA65/open-roms/CONFIG.md

 Just edit them and recompile the project.
 To enable particular option - uncomment it by removing leading `//` from before `#define` directive (as you probably guessed, commenting out disables it).
 Some options are followed by constants - you can change them too to further fine-tune the build.

 Note however, that features do not came for free - enabling them needs some additional ROM space (in BASIC segment, in KERNAL segment, or in both), which is VERY limited on the target machines.
 Some options might be unavailable for speecific targets - read the comments in the configuration files.
 Some options might also carry compatibility and/or performance hit - so choose wisely.

-Sane defaults are already present - different for each target.

 ## Hardware platform and variant